llwyd1/alx-higher_level_programming/0x03-python-data_structures/README.md

 File 6-print_matrix_integer.py - is a function that prints a matrix of integers <br>

-File 7-add_tuple.py - is a function that adds two tuples
+File 7-add_tuple.py - is a function that adds two tuples <br>

+File 8- is a function that returns a tuple with the length of a string and its fist character <br>

+File 9-max_integer.py - is a function that finds the biggest integer of a list <br>